DSHydro/SnowML/docs/Expirement1A.md

 The below charts show model results for HUC 1711000504, a watershed in the Skagitt basin, under the two approaches.
 The Prototyped Model with UA Data has a test_mean_squared_error of .007 which is a significnat improvement over [].
 These differences appeared stable over multiple runs of the respective models.

 Improvements were also seen in each of the eight watersheds tested.
-Interestingly, however, under both the Proptotyped Model and the Prototyped Model - UA Data, the model performed better in some sub-watersheds than other.
+Interestingly, however, for both datasets, the model performed better in some watersheds than other.
 Again, these differences appeared stable over multiple runs of the respective model.
-Exploring the differences in model performance by watershed is explored in later expirements.
+We further explore differences in model performance by watershed is explored in later expirements.

 In this expirement 1A, all watersheds were trained *only* using the data from that sub-watershed,as noted below by the paramenter (pre_train_fraction = 0).
 Train/test split was accomplished by reserving the final two thirds of the time period as test data.